AI Agent Skills: Transform Generalists into Specialist Experts

 • Call the right tools (search, ticketing, spreadsheets, APIs) at the right time.

-• Escalate when confidence is low or policy is triggered.
+• Escalate when confidence is low or a policy is triggered.

-The result is predictable quality, faster time-to-value, and clearer ownership across functions.
+The result is predictable quality, faster time-to-value, and clearer responsibility across functions.

 What is an AI agent skill pack?